szexian96/React-Learning/JavaScript Learn/JavaScript Note.md

   > ```

 - **&& and || Operator**
-- useful for **checking null objects** before accessing their attributes.
+- useful for ==checking null objects== before accessing their attributes.

   > ```
   > var name = 0 && 0.getName()